Chuck Zito: Hollywood

-Zito has reportedly been involved in physical altercations with several celebrities.
-In 1997, he allegedly knocked gossip columnist A. J. Benza unconscious at the Scores strip club in Manhattan after Benza attributed a false rumor to him in his column in the Daily News.
-Zito is purported to have punched Jean-Claude Van Damme, who had previously been a bodyguarding client of his, in another incident at Scores on February 5, 1998.
+In 1997, Zito allegedly knocked gossip columnist A. J. Benza unconscious at the Scores strip club in New York after Benza attributed a false rumor to him in his column in the Daily News.
+Zito is then purported to have punched Jean-Claude Van Damme, who had previously been a bodyguarding client of his, in another incident at Scores on February 5, 1998.
 Recounting the incident in his autobiography, Zito claims that he suffered a broken hand as a result of striking Van Damme numerous times after Van Damme had told a bouncer at the club that Zito had "no heart" and the bouncer relayed Van Damme's comments to Zito.
 He reportedly stood over a prone Van Damme shouting: "This ain't the movies!
 This is the street, and I own the street!".
-Zito has stated: "I hope we can be friends again, but he was abusive.
-Some people will take that kind of abuse.
-I am not one of them."
 He later added: "If I knew it would have gotten me so much positive publicity, I would have knocked him out 10 years earlier."
 Zito is also reputed to have delivered two open-handed slaps to the face of actor Gary Busey in a similar incident.

-Zito appeared on the January 11, 1999 edition of WCW Monday Nitro accompanying Hollywood Hulk Hogan to the ring alongside several other members of the Hells Angels.
+Owing to his "tough guy" image, Zito had a short role as a professional wrestling manager in World Championship Wrestling (WCW).
+He appeared on the January 11, 1999 edition of WCW Monday Nitro in Knoxville, Tennessee accompanying Hollywood Hulk Hogan and the New World Order (nWo) to the ring alongside 17 other members of the Hells Angels from the New York, Kentucky, Illinois and North Carolina chapters.
 In 2002, Zito released his autobiography, Street Justice, co-authored with Joe Layden.
 He released a self-defense and dieting video, Chuck Zito's Street Survival System, in 2005.
 Zito appeared in Carlito's Way: Rise to Power the same year.
 In 2006, he expanded into radio with the show Chuck Zito's View on Howard Stern's Sirius Satellite Radio station.
-He also hosted Chuck Zito’s Italian Bad Boy Hour on WVOX.
+He also hosted Chuck Zito's Italian Bad Boy Hour on WVOX.